AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/Configure the Cloud Assistant client/Start or stop the Cloud Assistant client.md

 1. Connect to the Linux instance.
 For more information, see [Connect to a Linux instance by using a username and password](/intl.en-US/Instance/Connect to instances/Connect to an instance by using third-party client tools/Connect to a Linux instance by using a username and password.md).

-2. Run the following commands based on the init system of the ECS instance:
+2. Run the following commands based on the init system of the Linux instance:

     -   For Linux operating systems based on new versions of the Linux kernel, which typically use the systemd initialization process, perform the following steps:
-        -   Check whether your ECS instance uses the systemd initialization process.
+        -   Check whether your instance uses the systemd initialization process.
 If a message is returned, systemd is used.

             ```
             strings /sbin/init | grep "/lib/system"